angrykim/agusmakmun.github.io/_posts/2018-09-03-handling_false_positives.md

 In other words, you need more data.

-For example of the filtering rule for real data.
+For example of the filtering rule for real data, Users who do not satisfy the following conditions can be removed from the data,

-The filtering (User Removal) Condition - Users who do not satisfy the following conditions can be removed from the data,
+The filtering (User Removal) Conditions.

 - `Less than 7 Payment_counts in about 6 months of data`